glzrygt/guluzar-yigit-portfolio/README.md

 - The Git workflow: **add → commit → push**
 - Why the OpenLayers example alone was insufficient — because it required hosting local JS and HTML files together, which the browser blocks if not run locally or via a local server
 - How AI guidance can support understanding and documenting every step clearly
--The difference between static HTML embedding and modular JavaScript development -Why browsers block GeoTIFF requests without proper CORS handling -How to configure PowerShell permissions safely
+- The difference between static HTML embedding and modular JavaScript development
+- Why browsers block GeoTIFF requests without proper CORS handling
+- How to configure PowerShell permissions safely
--How Vite works as a modern web development server -How to combine AI explanations with practical debugging to understand every step deeply
+- How Vite works as a modern web development server
+- How to combine AI explanations with practical debugging to understand every step deeply

 ## Reflection
 This exercise taught me to not just follow tutorials but to **understand the reasoning** behind each step.
 Instead of copying code, I now know how to **diagnose, test, and fix errors systematically** — exactly what a professional engineer should do.
 This process taught me that problem-solving in software isn’t just about following tutorials — it’s about understanding the logic behind each layer of the workflow.
 By combining my own effort with AI-assisted reasoning, I learned to:
--identify the root cause of technical issues,
+- identify the root cause of technical issues,
--apply the correct tools,
+- apply the correct tools,
--and document the full process transparently.
+- and document the full process transparently.
 Now, I understand how real web-based GIS applications integrate front-end, data layers, and local hosting environments.

 ## Acknowledgment